 Now I just can’t wait to finish grad school, and I’m afraid that when I do, it will be just another box checked off, and another year will have passed, without having actually experienced my life.
 I keep thinking, As soon as I get my student visa, As soon as I rent my place, As soon as I resign from my job, As soon as, As soon as…

 Last week, in a different adventure, I helped my brother move cross-country, in a car.
 With his baby.
 And two dogs.
 It was a blast.
 My boyfriend came to meet us at my brother’s new place, and snagged the Veuve from my kitchen before he left and brought it with him.
 Surrounded by moving boxes and eating on paper plates, we celebrated.
-It felt easy to open it and celebrate my brother’s accomplishment.

 I have to be in Toronto by the beginning of September, and I’d say I’ve got less than two months before my adventure starts, but the adventure is happening now, and it’s been happening.
 I’m looking forward to being in Toronto and sharing my experience with you.
 In the meantime, I invite you to open the champagne, appreciate your accomplishments, pat yourself on the back, and give yourself a break.
 I know I am.